mihirsuchak11/upforce-interview/README.md

 ## Available Scripts

-In the project directory, you have to run two commands:
+First install all the dependency with:

+### `npm install`

+After that run below two commands together in different terminals on a root path

 ### `npm start`
 ### `npm run server`